SchulzLab/ORNA/README.md

 short | explanation | note
 -----------|------------|--------
 -help | shows the help message |
+-sorting | (0 or 1) quality based sorting of input data| Default 1.7
 -base | Base value for the logarithmic function| Default 1.7 -kmer | the value of k for kmer size | Default 21 -input | Input fasta file (for single end mode)|